roc-lang/book-of-examples/GOVERNANCE.md

 ## Making Decisions

-1. Before each voting deadline (discussed below), anyone who wishes may sponsor a proposal by filing an issue in the GitHub repository tagged "governance" and either "propose-addition" or "propose-change".
+1. Before each voting deadline (discussed below), any voting members may sponsor a proposal by filing an issue in the GitHub repository tagged "governance" and either "propose-addition" or "propose-change".
     Proposals must be filed at least 24 hours before a voting deadline in order to be considered, and must include: